JtSangerman/LED-weather-sync/README.md

 ![Pi to LED strip wiring config](https://github.com/JtSangerman/LED-weather-sync/blob/master/wiring_config.png)

+Note: It is possible to use your own custom pin out number, but do be sure to update the .env file to reflect these changes.

 Sign up for the free WeatherUnlocked api and receive your app key and app id.